itthinx/woocommerce-coupon-shortcodes/readme.txt

 `[coupon_discount]`
 `[coupon_show]`

-A coupon enumerator shortcode allows to list all or a set of coupons, to show their code, description or discount information, (or combinations of those using the `[coupon_show]` shortcode):
+A coupon enumerator shortcode allows to list all or a set of coupons, to show their code, description or discount information, or combinations of those using the `[coupon_show]` shortcode:

 `[coupon_enumerate]`